dcbaker/cython/docs/src/userguide/wrapping_CPlusPlus.rst

 Exceptions
 -----------

-Cython cannot throw C++ exceptions, or catch them with a try-except statement, but it is possible to declare a function as potentially raising an C++ exception and converting it into a Python exception.
+Cython0 cannot throw C++ exceptions, or catch them with a try-except statement, but it is possible to declare a function as potentially raising an C++ exception and converting it into a Python exception.
 For example, ::